 Investing in financial inclusion boosts the economy as well as living standards. £3m spent on interventions = £26m in people's pockets.
+13

-Adverse Childhood Experiences (ACEs)6
+Adverse Childhood Experiences (ACEs)14

-ACE's, or chronic stressful experiences in childhood, have been demonstrated to increase the likelihood of adopting health-harming behaviours such as smoking, problem drinking, poor diet, low levels of exercise and risky sexual behaviour.
+ACEs, or chronic stressful experiences in childhood, are demonstrated to increase the likelihood of adopting health-harming behaviours such as smoking, problem drinking, poor diet, low levels of exercise and risky sexual behaviour.
 These behaviours can cause premature ill health and in parallel lead to the development of linked antisocial behaviours and criminal activity.
-Links can also be seen in poor educational performance and skills development.
-Consequently, children affected by ACEs, because of these trends and behaviours are far more likely to subject their own children to ACEs.
-People living in communities with high deprivation have a far higher risk of experiencing single and multiple ACEs.
+Links are seen in poor educational performance and skills development.

+Consequently, children affected by ACEs, because of these trends and behaviours 'often end up trying to raise their own children in households where ACEs are more common'.
+(ACE Report, p.2) People living in communities with high deprivation have a far higher risk of experiencing single and multiple ACEs.